Anthony Fauci Has Become A ‘Heartthrob’ To Some Americans Amid Coronavirus Crisis, ‘The Atlantic’ Writer Says

 “In times of crisis, people have a fight-or-flight response.
 That drives up the testosterone in the brain,” she said.
 “Testosterone triggers various brain systems that can trigger sexual arousal.
 Testosterone also has a positive correlation with dopamine, and dopamine is linked with feelings of romantic love.”

-For now, though, many people find 79-year-old Dr. Fauci adorable, and they appreciate the comfort he offers as the country navigates the unprecedented crisis.
+For now, though, many people find 79-year-old Dr. Fauci adorable and they appreciate the comfort he offers as the country navigates this unprecedented crisis.